Ardern vows to deny accused mosque gunman notoriety he seeks

 The shooter's desire for attention was made clear in a manifesto sent to Ardern's office and others before Friday's massacre and by his livestreamed footage of his attack on the Al Noor mosque.

 The video prompted widespread revulsion and condemnation.
-Facebook said it removed 1.5 million versions of the video during the first 24 hours, but Ardern expressed frustration that the footage remained online, four days after the attack.
+Facebook said it removed 1.5 million versions of the video during the first 24 hours, but Ardern expressed frustration that the footage remained online, four days later.

 Arden said she had received "some communication" from Facebook's Chief Operating Officer Sheryl Sandberg on the issue.
 The prime minister has also spoken with British Prime Minister Theresa May about the importance of a global effort to clamp down on the distribution of such material.